-- documenting information provided by the client.
+- documentation of information provided by the client.

 Documentation and Recordkeeping

 Good recordkeeping and transaction documentation practices are essential to managing and minimizing risk.
-When a problem develops with a transaction, you will probably be asked to explain which actions were or were not taken to cause or correct the problem, as well as to justify those actions.
+When a problem develops with a transaction, you will probably be asked to explain which actions were or were not taken to cause or correct the problem, as well as to justify your actions.

 DEFINITION: Contemporaneous memorandum or documentation – a note written at the time of an event and stored in your file.